NIEM/NIEM.github.io/reference/specifications/ndr/index.md

   title: NIEM Naming and Design Rules (NDR) Specification
   short: Naming and Design Rules (NDR)
   icon: fa-book
+  classID: NDR
   description: The NIEM Naming and Design Rules (NDR) describe the architecture of the NIEM data model and its representation in XML.
 It specifies principles and enforceable rules for NIEM data components and schemas.
   links:
-    - url: /reference/specifications/ndr/5.0/
-    - url: /reference/specifications/ndr/4.0/
+    - url: /reference/specifications/ndr/changes/
-    - url: /reference/specifications/ndr/3.0/
+    - url: /reference/specifications/ndr/ref-vs-ext/
 ---

 The **[NIEM Naming and Design Rules (NDR)]({{ site.data.links.ndr }})** describes the  architecture of the NIEM data model and its representation in XML.
 It specifies principles and enforceable rules for NIEM data components and schemas.